anarhasanov/2018-kaggle-survey-analysis/README.md

 # Future Work

-This paper has not covered all questions asked in the survey.
+This analysis has not covered all questions asked in the survey.
 Respondents were also asked about such areas as:
 -	Fairness and bias in ML algorithms,
 -	ML model interpretation,
 -	Cloud computing